KerenDruker/computer-organization-proj/README.md

 Simulator.c executes the binary machine code in a simulated environment.
 Here’s the breakdown of its tasks:

 Memory Initialization: Sets up an array or similar data structure to represent memory.

 Register Initialization: Initializes registers used by the SIMP processor, including general-purpose and special-purpose registers.

 Fetch-Decode-Execute Loop:

 Fetch: Retrieves the next instruction from memory based on the program counter.

 Decode: Parses the instruction to understand which operation to perform and which registers or memory addresses are involved.

 Execute: Performs the operation, which could be arithmetic, logical, data movement, or control flow change.

 Output Handling: At the end of simulation, outputs the state of memory and registers, and possibly a trace of execution steps.
 An example operation in the fetch-decode-execute loop might look like this:

 Branch Handling: For a branch instruction, the condition is evaluated, and the program counter is updated to point to the target instruction if the condition is true.
 Integration and Execution
-Both assembler.c and simulator.c would typically be integrated via a main function or script that handles which component to execute based on user input.
-This would involve parsing command-line arguments, initializing necessary resources, and handling any file I/O operations required for reading input and writing output.